-This trail seems to be defunct, but you can still walk around and enjoy the wilderness area and walk across the dam as well as use the observation tower further up the road.
+This trail seems to be defunct, but you can still walk around and enjoy the wilderness area and walk across the top of one of the dams (there is still a rough trail section off from the open dam), as well as use the observation tower further up the Vaadi Road.

 Lots of Wildlife